hongpingcai/cook/README.md

 Currently on my computer, the training takes about 4 minutes (for 400 iterations) with GPU (Titan X Pascal), the prediction time is about 0.03 seconds/image with GPU, or 0.16 seconds/image with CPU.

 ## Analysis
-To note, I used a very basic caffe model to do the test, considering the small size of the dataset, less GPU memory used, less time trained.
+To note, I used a very basic caffe model to do the test, considering the small size of the dataset, less GPU memory used, less time for training.
 If the more advanced models, e.g., VGG-16, GoogleNet, ResNet, are used, the accuracy would usually go up.
 And also if more training images available, the accuracy would also increase.

 The model could be easily modified to predict more labels (e.g., all types of food), as long as enough labeled training images available.